How to Motivate People to Give Their Best for Your Company

-1. Give your employees maximum freedom, let them plan their week how they think it is effective, let them explore their ideas about new products or simply try new ways of doing things
+- Give your employees maximum freedom, let them plan their week how they think it is effective, let them explore their ideas about new products or simply try new ways of doing things

-2. Allow for flexible working hours.
+- Allow for flexible working hours

-5. Recognize in public employees and the team’s performance (you and other managers).
-Make it a habit to praise an employee every day.
+- Recognize in public employees and the team’s performance (you and other managers).
+Make it a habit to praise an employee every day

-7. Say “thank you” and praise people.
+- Say “thank you” and praise people

-8. Treat every one fairly and impartially.
+- Treat every one fairly and impartially

-9. Honor your promises.
+- Honor your promises

 Once you have implemented these measures, you can establish a way of working that will help you to keep your employees and transform your company into a more attractive place for other quality employees.

-A non-financial incentives lesson is especially valuable in this case.
-For businesses that are just starting out, small companies in the startup stage, the impossibility of offering generous pay may be offset by a good mix of non-financial incentives such those included on our list.
+A non-financial incentives scheme is especially valuable in this case.
+For businesses that are just starting out, small companies in the startup stage, the impossibility of offering generous pay may be offset by a good mix of non-financial incentives such as those included on the above list.
 In addition, offering a percentage of the business for key employees may be an excellent way of motivating employees in the running of your company.

 Did you know it costs three times the salary of an existing employee to replace the employee?
 Think of the time required to find and recruit a new employee and the training costs at the same level of productivity.
-This is why it’s so important to establish what really motivates our employees!
+This is why it’s so important to establish what really motivates your employees!